oracle-livelabs/spatial-graph/spatial-ai/ev/prepare-data/prepare-data.md

 ## Introduction

-In this lab you you prepare your data for ML modeling.
+In this lab you prepare your data for ML modeling.
 This includes adding spatial context to the non-spatial EV and demographics data by merging with spatial data for zip codes.
 In addition, you fill data gaps using a spatial algorithm and engineer a new feature using spatial analysis.
 You finally save the prepared data to ADB-S for use in the subsequent labs.

 Estimated Lab Time: 20 minutes